-Mozdzer and his wife opted to move his mother into their home in Altoona, Iowa.
-But, his mother couldn’t manage the stairs in their two-story home, so Mozdzer spent hundreds of dollars modifying the space.
+Walt and his wife opted to move his mother into their home in Altoona, Iowa.
+But, his mother couldn’t manage the stairs in their two-story home, so Walt spent hundreds of dollars modifying the space.

-“There are other hidden costs in caregiving, such as time spent transporting your parent to doctor appointments and to the local big box store for greeting cards, yarn, postage stamps and so on,” he says.
+“There are other hidden costs in caregiving, such as time spent transporting your parent to doctor appointments and to the local big box store for greeting cards, yarn, postage stamps and so on,” he said.

-Moving a parent into your home isn’t just a financial decision.
-There are a number of emotions involved.
-On the positive side, grandparents who live with their adult children have a chance to bond—with their own children and their grandchildren.
+Moving a parent into your home isn’t just a financial decision—there are a number of emotions involved.
+On the positive side, grandparents who live with their adult children have a chance to bond with their own children and their grandchildren.

-Sharing a home can be one way for aging parents to stay engaged, but a move can also create isolation.
+However, even though sharing a home can be one way for aging parents to stay engaged, but a move can also create isolation.
 They may miss their neighbors and friends.
 And, caregivers may see their own social connections diminish as they spend more time each day caring for an aging parent.

 “I realized that if my mother were to fall when I wasn’t home, my wife wouldn’t have been able to pick her back up,” he said.

-When they calculated all their costs, senior housing became a more affordable and enjoyable choice than the Mozdzers had expected.
+When they calculated all of their costs, senior housing became a more affordable and enjoyable choice than the Mozdzers had expected.